 Ironically, in the New 52 Wonder Woman series, Ares (only referred to as "War") is one of the few Olympians who isn't somewhat villainous.
 The most villainous of the Olympians is Apollo, one of the most noble Olympian gods in the original mythology.

 More like "Adaptational Jerkass", but outside of Peter Parker, even most of the characters who are still heroes got this, as they're either jackasses, psychotic, or (more often) both.
+Captain America is a good example, as he's noticeably more rude and bigoted than his "classic" counterpart, with lots of Deliberate Values Dissonance.

 Chaos in Sonic the Comic, who is depicted as a transformed and already villainous Drakon Prosecutor with no sympathetic backstory or clear motivation.
 In Sonic Adventure, he is a mutated Chao who was previously peaceful, only turning violent when all of his Chao friends were massacred by the Knuckles Tribe, under the leadership of Chief Pachacamac.
 Tikal the Echidna, who Chaos tortures in the comic, was his friend in the game, and the two leave in peace after Chaos is calmed down.